Make-School-Courses/DS-2.4-Advanced-Topics/README.md

 By the end of this course, you will be able to ...

 1. Describe and use Recommender Systems (RS)
-1. Understand a variety of NLP concepts and methods, including Bag-of-Word, TF-IDF, Topic Modeling, Word2Vec
+1. Understand a variety of NLP concepts and methods, including Bag-of-Words, TF-IDF, Topic Modeling, Word2Vec
 1. Build a Probabilistic Graphical Model and use it to perform inference
 1. Understand Generative Adversarial Networks (GANs) and build a model that can generate images.
 1. Apply PageRank on a defined Network in order to find the Influencer